 Game servers.

-Test and development, such as DevOps.
+Development and testing, such as for DevOps.

 Other general-purpose enterprise applications.